kristianstoinov/Valory-XYZ-Autonomous-Agent/notes.md

 - Has one behaviour that generates random 2-word messages from an alphabet of 10 words (“hello”, “sun”, “world”, “space”, “moon”, “crypto”, “sky”, “ocean”, “universe”, “human”) every 2 seconds

-ConcurrentLinkedQueue is a good class for the goal
+ConcurrentLinkedQueue is a good class for the goal.